If you’ve been a reader of my blog for any length of time, you may know

 The Christmas day lunch menu to sort.

-The extended family get together on Boxing Day.
+The extended family get together the day after Christmas.

 School activities and concerts.